Museums and galleries

 Luxembourg Science Center (Differdange)

 An interactive science playground featuring 60 different hands-on science stations, laboratories dedicated to thematic science shows and animators on hand to demonstrate scientific experiments, the newly opened science centre costs €12 for adults, €7 for children with kitchen show tickets at an additional €3 (other shows are included in the price).
-Entry times are listed here, and note that it is strongly advised that you book your tickets in advance at the moment.
+Entry times and shows (plus which language they are in) are listed here.

 Tudor museum (Rosport Castle)